Pet names & family birthdays: Popular passwords in different countries

 About mail.com

 mail.com is one of the top free email portals in the United States, with its data center located in Lenexa, Kansas.
-The company offers its consumer and business users an unparalleled selection of more than 200 supplier-neutral email addresses related to a broad variety of topics like business, geographic location and personal interests. mail.com also provides online office solutions and cloud applications.
+The company offers its consumer and business users an unparalleled selection of more than 200 supplier-neutral email addresses related to a broad variety of topics like business, geographic location and personal interests. mail.com also provides online office solutions and cloud applications, and presents international news covering a broad spectrum of content categories.
 Options such as mobile apps, browser add-ons and mail collector make it easy for users to access and manage their email accounts.
-With state-of-the-art internet security and careful adherence to customer privacy requirements, mail.com strives for optimum performance. mail.com is a member of the listed United Internet AG, Europe’s leading internet specialist.
+With state-of-the-art internet security and careful adherence to customer privacy requirements, mail.com strives for optimum performance. mail.com is a member of United Internet, Europe’s leading internet specialist.- Learn more about mail.com email.

 Image: 1&1/Shutterstock